-PS1's yearly NYABF (New York Art Book Fair) has swiftly become another one of the large annual art events that everyone has to go to or risk being struck down by a lethal dose of FOMO (fear of missing out).
+PS1's yearly New York Art Book Fair has swiftly become another one of the large annual art events that everyone has to go to or risk being struck down by a lethal dose of FOMO (fear of missing out).
 This year's installment was last weekend.

 If you're not from New York, PS1 is an art museum in Queens that was repurposed from an old school.
-I think the geodesic dome in the courtyard makes it look like EPCOT.
+I feel the geodesic dome in the courtyard makes it look like Epcot.
 PS1 has played host to many good shows, but I usually think the building is the most interesting part of PS1.

-Here is Edie Fake showing off one of his zines in the zine tent that exists off to the side of the courtyard.
-Edie makes many different things, but one of the best things are his tile-style mosaic portraits of buildings.
+Here is Edie Fake showing off one of his zines in the zine tent that sits to the side of the courtyard.
+Edie makes many different things, but some of the best things are his tile-style mosaic portraits of buildings.

 I like the name and design sense of Dik Fagazine so, so, so much.

 I like that Punk Mince comes with press-on type.
 I used to use this to make fake IDs so I could buy cigarettes and see R-rated movies.
-The trick was that you would scratch off the year of your birth, put in one that said you were 18 and then spray it with a lot of hairspray.
+The trick was that you would scratch off the year of your birth, put in one that said you were 18, and then douse it in hairspray.

 Matte is a photo magazine edited and published by VICE's own photo editor, Matt Leifheit.
 It's good, real good.
 It definitely doesn't blend in with every other photo zine.
-It's special and you can get it over here.
+It's special, and you can get it here.

 This was a cool silkscreen poster by Alicia Nauta.
 Check out Alicia's Klassic Kool Shoppe.